sonnysangha/Resume-Portfolio-Starter-pack/README.md

 ## 4. Fill in your personal info

 To populate the website with all of your own data, open the public/resumeData.json file and simply replace the data in there with your own.
-Images for the porfolio section are to be put in the public/images/portfolio folder.
+Images for the portfolio section are to be put in the public/images/portfolio folder.

 ## 5. (OPTIONAL) Replacing images and/or fonts